Metabolon Logo

 Others on request

-Disclaimer: Non-GxP assays are for Research Use Only and are not to be used for diagnostic purposes.
-The sample requirements listed are for this specific panel.
-Additional samples will be required if running multiple panels.
+Disclaimer: This panel is for Research Use Only and is not to be used for diagnostic purposes.

 Delivering Absolute Quantification for Research and Biomarker Analysis